Enable webhooks to get a real time notification when something happens in PassFort.

 What are webhook events?

 Every webhook is triggered by an event in PassFort.
-Different webhooks send callbacks for different events.
+Different webhooks send payloads for different events.

-When a webhook is triggered by an event, it sends a callback to an endpoint you choose.
-The callback contains key information about what change occurred.
+When a webhook is triggered by an event, it sends a payload to an endpoint you choose.
+The payload contains key information about what change occurred.

 How to configure webhooks